Matteljay/mastermindy-desktop/README.md

 - Flexible amount of pawn fields
 - Flexible assortment of pawn colors to choose from
 - Difficulty change for allowing duplicate colors in the secret
-- Ability to show (collision sensitive) startup hints
+- Ability to show collision sensitive startup hints
 - Various time and turn limiting capabilities
-- Drag & drop pawns on click
+- Drag & drop pawns using mouse action
 - Uniquely named pawns for color blind people
 - Bitcoin donation ability :)